jon1123/blog/content/posts/Blue-HTB.md

 ```

 That is the box.
-I would like to try to run the run and understand the script without using Metasploit.
+I would like to try to come back to this box without using Metasploit to better understand what the script is doing.